 There are several other ways that explanatory information might make its way into your residuals:

 - Another variable must not be correlated with the residuals.
 If a variable is related to the residuals, that variable can predict the residuals, which is a no-no. Try including this variable in the model.
 To identify this correlation, graph the residuals by other variables.
+This problem relates to confounding variables and causes omitted variable bias.

 - Neighboring residuals must not be correlated.
 If adjacent residuals are correlated, one residual can predict the next residual.
 In statistics, this is known as autocorrelation.
 This correlation represents explanatory information that the independent variables do not describe.
 Models that use time-series data are susceptible to this problem.
 To resolve this issue, try adding an independent variable that contains the pertinent time information.
 Use the Durbin-Watson test to assess autocorrelation.